Kokopelli-Interfaces/kokopelli-vcv/README.md

 it extra `RATE`, and `POS` parameters, as well as ports for controlling `PREV`, `NEXT`, and `PLAY`.

-This module enables more ways to use `FRAME`, checkout the footnotes section if interested.
+This module enables more ways to use `FRAME`.

 The `POS` parameter controls the start offset of the layers in the scene.